SunilPrasad31/PestDetection/README.md

 the environment and human health but also represents a significant stride towards sustainable and efficient pest management in agriculture.

+# Objective

+The objective of agricultural pest detection is to identify and monitor potential threats to crops, such as insects, using various technologies like sensors, imaging, and data analysis.
+This helps farmers take timely and targeted actions to protect their crops, leading to improved yields and sustainable farming practices.

 # WHY ONEAPI